israel-dryer/Amazon-Scraper/amazon_scraper.md

 		if record:
 			records.append(record)
 ```
+Now we should be able to run without any issues.
 When the program has been run, we can then close the driver, and then save the data to a csv file for review.

 ```python
 # close the webdriver